Are you looking for the next big thing you can use to revamp your teaching style?

 FluentU is an innovative teaching and learning platform for foreign languages that’s available on desktop computers and portable devices.
 It supports most major languages, and enables foreign language teachers to engage students using real-world material that’s been transformed into interactive curriculum.

-With FluentU, language teachers can choose from a growing library of video clips from popular movies and TV shows, songs, newspaper articles, commercials, documentaries and more.
+With FluentU, language teachers can choose from a growing library of video clips.
 The videos come with annotated captions, vocabulary lists, audio clips and lessons that help students gain a deeper understanding of the language, while also getting to experience the target language’s culture firsthand.
 The resources are realistic enough that your students won’t feel like it’s just another language lesson, but rather a unique opportunity to become immersed in another culture without having to travel abroad.

 That’s not all, though.
 In addition to videos, games and other activities, the FluentU app for Android offers several other cool features including audio, word lookup and fully designed language courses.
 And don’t worry iPhone users, FluentU is available for all iOS devices as well!